torcellite/gatech-cs6262-crawler/README.md

 `bash run_multiple_crawler.sh 8`

 The file name convention for the lists is "website_list_[num]" where [num] varies from 1 to the number of instances.

+To start verifying all the downloaded files with VT for a given date and merge all the data into a single file.

+`bash start_virustotal.sh 04-04-17`